umassos/decarbonization-potential/trace_analysis/readme.md

 ***
 ### Periodicty Score
-Required file: Periodicty score
+Required file: Periodicity score

-The periodicity score of the trace can be calculated using https://azure.microsoft.com/en-us/products/data-explorer
+The periodicity score of the trace can be calculated using https://azure.microsoft.com/en-us/products/data-explorer.
+The score is derived from azure's ```series_peroids_detect()```

 [periodicity_score](periodicity/periodicity_score.py): Plots the periodicity scores with country flags.